-Turn on your device
+Turn on your iPhone or iPad

 If you're blind or have low vision, you can turn on VoiceOver or Zoom from the Hello screen.

 Choose the size of text and icons on your phone

 Select your preferred size for text and icons: Default, Medium or Large.
 As you slide the icon between these different sizes, the text and images on this Appearance screen will change so you can preview the selected option.